 Also the origin of the surname Chico.

 Romance: Western Vulgar Latin: Asturian chico, Aragonese chicot, Catalan xic, French chiquet, Italian cicaThe sense of "small" was first and then was extended to children.
-The change from c- to may be due to Basque influence, via txiki "small," "few," from earlier tiki.
+The change from c- may have been reinforced by Basque, cf. txiki "small," "few," from earlier tiki.
 Also note 18th cent. colloquialism chicho "small child (who has begun to speak)," from *cic(c)us via double-palatalization distortion found in children's speech (compare niño and ñoño).
-Chico para todo "trustworthy domestic worker."Chico con grande "everything."
-Compare English both large and small.

 Chin is an apocopated form.